If you have been arrested for driving under the influence (DUI) in California, it may be in your best interests and to your advantage

 those primarily for off-roading and while on non-highway roads, while

-intoxicated by alcohol or impaired by drugs.
+intoxicated by alcohol or

 California Vehicle Code 23221: Establishes that neither drivers nor passengers can legally drink an alcoholic